Flawless Physio Logo

 Posterior Tibial Tendonitis vs Sprained Ankle

 Secondly, a mild ankle sprain can lead to an antalgic gait pattern.
-This can overload other aspects of the foot and ankle such as the Posterior Tibial Tendon, leading to Posterior Tibial Tendonitis.
-Finally, if there is no mechanism of injury, it is unlikely to be a sprained ankle and a higher likelihood that your inner ankle pain is the result of Posterior Tibial Tendonitis.
+This can overload other aspects of the foot and ankle, such as the Posterior Tibial Tendon, leading to Posterior Tibial Tendonitis.
+Finally, suppose there is no mechanism of injury.
+In that case, it is unlikely to be a sprained ankle, and there is a higher likelihood that your inner ankle pain results from Posterior Tibial Tendonitis.

-Clinical evaluation of the deltoid ligaments will be able sufficient to ascertain if there has been an injury to them while pain along the tendon on palpation alongside pain on resisted inversion is indicative of possible Posterior Tibial Tendonitis.
+Clinical evaluation of the deltoid ligaments will be sufficient to ascertain if there has been an injury to them, while pain along the tendon on palpation alongside pain on resisted inversion is indicative of possible Posterior Tibial Tendonitis.

 Related Article: Best exercises for Posterior Tibial Tendonitis